andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 process.env.A_VAR_WE = 'JUST SET'

-const sp = spawn(process.execPath, ['-p', 'process.env'], {
-    // We pass an options object with an `env` object
+// We provide an options object as the third argument, which includes an `env` property. const sp = spawn(process.execPath, ['-p', 'process.env'], {
     env: {SUBPROCESS_SPECIFIC: 'ENV VAR'}
 })